What you need to make a pumpkin spice latte at home

 Nielsen-Massey Madagascar Bourbon Pure Vanilla Extract

-This is a high quality vanilla extract that makes a huge difference to the overall flavor in pumpkin spice lattes.
+This is a high-quality vanilla extract that makes a huge difference to the overall flavor of pumpkin spice lattes.

 Sign up here to receive the BestReviews weekly newsletter for useful advice on new products and noteworthy deals.